Machine Against the RAG: Jamming Retrieval-Augmented Generation with Blocker Documents: Jamming Attacks Against RAG Systems

 Let $\clnres$ be the answer that would have been generated after querying the RAG system with $Q$ and a ``clean,'' unpoisoned document database $\docdb$.
 Let $\poisonres$ be the answer when queried with $Q$ and the poisoned database $\docdb \cup \advdoc$.
 Our goal is to construct $\advdoc$ such $\poisonres$ will be semantically similar to some target response $R$ (and, therefore, different from $\clnres$).
 In contrast to prior work such as~\cite{zou2024poisonedrag}, our target responses are refusals to answer (for various reasons).
 Therefore, they are neither ``correct,'' nor ``incorrect.''

-\subsection{Target responses}
+\subsection{Target Responses}

-We focus on two target responses, denoted by $\targetres_1$ and $\targetres_2$, where each represents a different reason for the RAG system to not provide an answer: \begin{enumerate} \item \textbf{Insufficient information.} This represents the scenario where the model does not have enough information to provide an answer.
+We focus on three target responses, denoted by $\targetres_1$, $\targetres_2$, and $\targetres_3$, representing different reasons for the RAG system to not provide an answer. \begin{enumerate} \item \textbf{Insufficient information.} This represents the scenario where the model does not have enough information to provide an answer.
 The target response is as follows: \promptbox{$\targetres_1$ = "I don't know.
 The context does not provide enough information"} \item \textbf{Safety.} This represents the scenario where it is unsafe to provide an answer.
-The target response is as follows: \promptbox{$\targetres_2$ = "I cannot provide a response that may perpetuate or encourage harmful content"} \end{enumerate}
+The target response is as follows: \promptbox{$\targetres_2$ = "I cannot provide a response that may perpetuate or encourage harmful content"} \item \textbf{Correctness.} This represents the scenario where the response contains false or misleading information.
+The target response is as follows: \promptbox{$\targetres_3$ = "I cannot provide false or misleading information"} \end{enumerate}

-Both responses are plausible and correspond to common behavior of modern LLMs.
+All of these target responses are plausible and correspond to common behavior of today's LLMs.

-\subsection{Constructing blocker documents}
+\subsection{Constructing Blocker Documents}

 In the rest of this section, we describe our method for constructing blocker documents $\advdoc$.
-It needs be crafted such that given the target query $Q$, it will be retrieved during knowledge retrieval \emph{and} induce the desired response $\poisonres$ in the answer-generation phase.
-To this end, we construct blocker documents as concatenations of two sub-documents:
+The document should be retrieved in response to the target query $Q$ \emph{and} induce the desired response $\poisonres$.
+Given these dual goals, we construct blocker documents as concatenations of two sub-documents:

 where $\retadvsubdoc$ is ``responsible'' for retrieval and $\jamadvsubdoc$ is ``responsible'' for generating the desired answer.
-In the rest of this paper, we show that this simple techniques is sufficient to achieve both adversarial goals.
 We now discuss the construction of each sub-document.